reinhart1010/nix/docs/en/linux/apt.md

 Package management utility for Debian based distributions.
 Recommended replacement for `apt-get` when used interactively in Ubuntu versions 16.04 and later.
+For equivalent commands in other package managers, see <https://wiki.archlinux.org/title/Pacman/Rosetta>.
 More information: <https://manpages.debian.org/latest/apt/apt.8.html>.

 - Update the list of available packages and versions (it's recommended to run this before other `apt` commands):